reist/firefox-json/README.md

 `firefox-json` is a library to view and/or manipulate the json files in Firefox profiles.

+It's capable of reading both the older .js and the new .jsonlz4 files.

 ## Installation

 Add this line to your application's Gemfile: